FurqanKhurrum/Self-Driving-Car-Simulation-Project-Using-CNN/README.md

 - Experiment with different model architectures
 - Add data visualization dashboard

-## License

-This project is for educational purposes as part of the CVI620 course.

 ## Acknowledgments

 - Udacity for the self-driving car simulator
 - NVIDIA for the CNN architecture reference
-- Course instructor: Ellie Azizi